EasyEyes/remote-calibrator/README.md

-# RemoteCalibrator
+# RemoteCalibrator [ 🐛 WIP]

 Welcome to RemoteCalibrator!
+This package contains several useful tools to calibrate and track for the remote psychophysics experiments, e.g. crowd-sourced through Amazon Mechanical Turk.

 The features/functions marked with 🚧 is still work-in-progress and not available yet.

 ## Demo